KiraxD/KiraxD/README.md

 ### What I Do for Fun:

-- **Autism Advocacy**: When I'm not exploring the digital world, I am actively advocating for autism awareness and neurodiversity.
-It's important to me to help spread understanding and acceptance.

 - **Building Tools**: I love creating custom tools for automating penetration tests, analyzing WiFi networks, and detecting vulnerabilities.
 Some of my tools focus on wireless exploitation, MITM attacks, and packet interception.

 - **Staying Current**: I spend time reading the latest in cybersecurity news and trends, always staying on top of the newest vulnerabilities and tools in the infosec space.